for Veterans and the Public

 Multi-class drug combinations

-At present there are three options that combine drugs from two different groups into a complete HIV drug regimen.
+At present there are four options that combine drugs from two different groups into a complete HIV drug regimen.
 A patient prescribed one of these combinations takes only one tablet, once a day.
 Despite the convenience, these combination tablets are not for everyone--each has specific possible side effects or dosing requirements that should be considered.
 You and your doctor can decide whether these drug combinations are right for you.

 - Atripla® (Sustiva + Emtriva + Viread)